sytseng/GLM_Tensorflow/README.md

 For an updated version of the code in Tensorflow 2 and tutorials for using it and fitting GLMs to real calcium imaging data, please visit the repository [**GLM_Tensorflow_2**](https://github.com/sytseng/GLM_Tensorflow_2).

-## Software requirements for this version of code
+## Software requirements for this version of code:
 - numpy 1.16.2
 - tensorflow 1.13.1
 - scipy 1.5.2